Dissolving a legal entity

 • question 6: state what will happen to the business (if applicable)

 Because you have more assets than liabilities, the legal entity will not be deregistered with immediate effect.
-Visit the page on legal entities in liquidation (in Dutch) to find out how to permanently deregister your legal entity.
+Visit the page on legal entities in liquidation to find out how to permanently deregister your legal entity.

 Situation 2